Ritika821/Indian-Suicide-Excel-Data-Analysis/README.md

 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/Status%20Dashboard/Profession.png" height="200">
 </a></p>

-11. The most common education qualification of the suicidal victim in overall India is the students upto class 8th standard means the youngsters have the highest number of suicides whereas the professional has the lowest number of suicides in India in year 2022 and when we talk about the top state i.e. Maharashtra, the most common education qualification of the suicidal victim is matriculate or secondary level class students.
+11. The most common education qualification of the suicidal victim in overall India is the students up to class 8th standard means the youngsters have the highest number of suicides whereas the professional has the lowest number of suicides in India in year 2022 and when we talk about the top state i.e. Maharashtra, the most common education qualification of the suicidal victim is matriculate or secondary level class students.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/Status%20Dashboard/Education%20Qualification.png" height="200">
 </a></p>

-12. In India, married status are the most common marital status in the suicidal victim in the year 2022 whereas divorsee is the least common marital status among suicidal victim and in case of Maharashtra, married status is still the common one whereas separated one is the rare status in the suicidal victim.
+12. In India, married status are the most common marital status in the suicidal victim in the year 2022 whereas divorcee is the least common marital status among suicidal victim and in case of Maharashtra, married status is still the common one whereas separated one is the rare status in the suicidal victim.

 <p align="center">
 <a><img src="https://github.com/Ritika821/Indian-Suicide-Excel-Data-Analysis/blob/main/Graphs/Status%20Dashboard/Marital%20Status.png" height="200">